-Fugitive dust is effectively controlled as described in the Fugitive Dust Control Plan, dated September 2015.
+Fugitive dust is effectively controlled as described in the Fugitive Dust Control Plan, dated September 2015 and as documented in the 2022 annual fugitive dust control report.

 TEP applied a soil cover over most of the inactive areas of the landfill that is at least 2-feet in over-all thickness.
 This soil cover experienced some natural vegetation that will assist in erosion control.